AleksanderRDL/P8-Aleks-Fork/QDS/queries/README.md

 # Queries Module

-Defines typed query formats, workload generation, and query execution.
+Defines range query formats, workload generation, and query execution.

+Range is the active product/query surface.
+Historical kNN, similarity, and clustering code may still exist in the package until it is removed, but it is legacy and should not shape new training, evaluation, or benchmark design.

 ## Files